hallowslab/pymap/README.md

 #### TODO:
 * Make a logo
-* Add queue/requeue functionality, queue should also support starting a task after another is marked as finished
 * Add failsafe to pass --gmail or --office when it detects one of their hosts and the parameter missing
 * If running the CLI remove the pipe to /dev/null
 * Configure logging for both Django and Celery (WIP)
 * MEMOIZE and cache some common operations
+* Add status to tasks page
+* Add queue/requeue functionality, queue should also support starting a task after another is marked as finished
-* Encrypt celery task results (or just stop using them for now)
+  * Encrypt celery task results (or just stop using them for now) *Required*

 ### Bugs/Issues